prachi2210/Expense-Recorder/README.md

 1. I have created a transaction table with fields - val id: Int, val amount: Double, val date: Long, val type: String.val comment: String. val transaction_type: String.
 2. Created dashboard with expandable fab button for adding income and expense.
 3. Created two new screens, 1 for Adding income and the other for addimg expense.
-4. To add code resuablility, I did not create a separate screen for editing transaction, used the same ones we are using for adding transactions.
+4. To allow code resuablility, I did not create a separate screen for editing transaction, rather used the same ones we are using for adding transactions.
-5. Added queries for insertion, updation, deletion and get current month data.
+5. Added queries for insertion, updation, deletion and get current month's data.